Newsmoor.com is the Best Learning Site To Provide information Regarding Communication Models, Elements, Research Paper Writing and More

 Advantages of Berlo’s SMCR Communication Model

-Berlo's communication model explains the communication system with four primary and 15 sub-components.
-It shows a giant diagram to describe the communication process thoroughly.
-The SMCR model explains the communication process elaborately.
+Berlo’s communication model explains the communication system with four primary and 15 sub-components.
+It presents a comprehensive diagram of the communication process.
+The SMCR model describes the communication process elaborately.

-It focuses on human communication emphasizing the skills, attitudes, knowledge, and social systems of both the sender and receiver.
+It focuses on human communication, emphasizing the skills, attitudes, knowledge, and social systems of both the sender and receiver.

-Disadvantages of the Berlo's SMCR Communication Model
+Disadvantages of Berlo’s SMCR Communication Model

 Additionally, it illustrates a complex communication model that is difficult to understand.
-This model troubles students in perceiving the process.
+This model troubles students in their understanding of the process.

 Conclusion